Radio Zürisee: Broadcast and program

 Broadcast in the Swiss cantons of Glarus, Schaffhausen, Schwyz, St. Gallen and Zürich, the radio station has an audience of about 220,000 people aged between about 20 and 40 years.
-Radio Zürisee produces a news channel and location-oriented content.
+Radio Zürisee currently focuses on music from the 80s and 90s, complemented by a content mix that includes entertainment, events, and news tailored for the region.
 The radio station is very active in advertising, merchandising and is present nearly on every event of meaning within Switzerland.